-In multi-tenant Cloud Data Center (DC), network policies are popular used to provide secure and high performance services.
 In this paper, we have studied the optimization of DC network resource usage while adhering to a variety of policies governing the flows routed over the infrastructure.
 We have presented PLAN, a policy-aware VM management scheme that meets both efficient DC resource management and middleboxes traversal requirements.
-Through the definition of communication cost that incorporates policy, we have modeled an optimization problem of maximizing the utility (i.e., reducing total communication cost in DC) of VM migration, which is then shown to be NP-hard.
+Through the definition of communication cost that incorporates policy, we have modeled an optimization problem of maximizing the utility (i.e., reducing communication cost) of VM migration, which is then shown to be NP-hard.
 We have subsequently derived a distributed heuristic approach to approximately reduce communication cost while preserving policy guarantees.

 Our results show that PLAN can reduce network-wide communication cost by 38% over diverse aggregate traffic loads and network policies, and is adaptive to changing policy and traffic dynamics.